 From October 2004 there is a specific claim for ‘harassment’.
 The abuse in this case would clearly count as unlawful ‘harassment’ within the new rules.

 An employer will often be liable for harassment by an employee’s work colleagues, as well as managers.
-See on my ‘Harassment’ page: Harassment by colleagues – liability of the employer.
+See Harassment of employees>Harassment by colleagues – liability of the employer.